wjwat/lhtlhtp.com/content/contributing/built.md

 [Zola](https://www.getzola.org/documentation/getting-started/overview/).
 The
 sites content is written with [Markdown](https://en.wikipedia.org/wiki/Markdown) (specifically [CommonMark](https://commonmark.org/)), and is built using HTML templates with [SCSS](https://sass-lang.com/) providing the styling.
+Zola also makes use of the [Tera](https://tera.netlify.app/) template engine.
 Our goal is to find a spot between flexibility and ease of use, and this page is written with the intent of easing your transition into helping {{ repo(text="contribute") }}.